Ridhwana/rails/guides/source/active_record_querying.md

 => #<ActiveRecord::Relation> # all orders with status != :shipped
 ```

-Predicate methods are created automatically for each enum value that query whether the model has that value for the `status` enum:
+Predicate methods are created automatically for each enum value and return whether the model has that value for the `status` enum:

 ```irb
 store(dev)> order = Order.shipped.first